intervene-EU-H2020/onset_prediction/README.md

 ## Installation

-To install a given package in the FinnGen Sandbox, compress it and upload it through green uploads and then use i.e.
+To install any of the previous named packages in the FinnGen Sandbox, compress it and upload it through green uploads and then use i.e.

 ```{r example}
 install.packages("/finngen/green/path/to/package/packag_name.tar.xz",